Configuration

 │ ├── some-file.txt

-Add the following example contents to the file and save the changes:
+Add the following example to your `redocly.yaml` file:

 extends: